 Total Debt Freedom on the other hand only works for you to save you as much as money as possible.
 Our team is compensated in part based on the success of the settlements they achieve for you.
 Debt settlement services are private and do not affect your credit report the same way as going bankrupt.
 Bankruptcy is public.
 Many people also don’t realize that once you file for bankruptcy you cannot obtain work in certain areas such as in real estate, or handle money like in bondable positions.

-Bankruptcy is not an easy or quick fix; it really is a serious decision with significant consequences.
+Filing for bankruptcy or a consumer proposal is not an easy or quick fix; it really is a serious decision with significant consequences.